Analysis | Two Republican lawyer-senators look for loopholes in democracy

 “[T]here has been too much good-faith reliance, by the electorate, on the no-excuse mail-in voting regime created by Act 77,” Saylor wrote, “to warrant judicial consideration of the extreme and untenable remedies proposed by appellees” — that is, to throw out those 2.6 million votes.

-As noted by University of Kentucky election-law professor Josh Douglas, the decision itself approved of allowing mail-in ballot drop-boxes given that “the clear legislative intent underlying Act 77, which animates much of this case, [was] to provide electors with options to vote outside of traditional polling places.”
+As noted by University of Kentucky election-law professor Josh Douglas, the decision itself approved of allowing mail-in ballot drop boxes, given that “the clear legislative intent underlying Act 77, which animates much of this case, [was] to provide electors with options to vote outside of traditional polling places.”
 That intent was upheld in the decision.

 Again, this ostensible problem with Pennsylvania’s voting laws is the central claim Hawley has repeatedly raised to rationalize his objection to certifying the results of the election.
 He argues that the objection is simply an effort to make his concerns heard, but that claim collapses when considering the substance of those concerns.
-It is also undermined by Hawley waving his hands about “some states” besides Pennsylvania having failed to follow existing election laws, an effort to exaggerate the problem given that even a rejection of Pennsylvania’s results wouldn’t affect the election’s outcome.
+It is also undermined by Hawley waving his hands about “some states” beside Pennsylvania having failed to follow existing election laws, an effort to exaggerate the problem given that even a rejection of Pennsylvania’s results wouldn’t affect the election’s outcome.

 To a not insignificant extent, both Hawley’s and Cruz’s objections to the 2020 results are an attempt to placate a Republican base that has consistently been misled about what occurred by finding clever loopholes in the democratic process.
 The two senators are lawyers, and their assertions are lawyerly in the most pejorative sense of the word.
 The effect is to amplify an unprecedented effort to undermine confidence in the American system.